choonhow/customer/README.md

-# Spring root with kubernetes
+# Spring boot with kubernetes
 This is a sample project using java spring boot.
 It will show you how to build docker image and push to docker hub.
 You can then test this image from kubernetes node from [kube project](https://github.com/choonhow/kube)